privatenumber/esbuild-loader/README.md

 +         test: /\.js$/,
 +         loader: 'esbuild-loader',
 +         options: {
-+           loader: 'jsx',  // Remove this if you're not using JSX
 +           target: 'es2015'  // Syntax to compile to (see options below for possible values)
 +         }
 +       },